wstalcup/wstalcup.github.io/Chapter-6-Rites-Of-The-Fallen.md

 A moment of silence passed before the Magus responded.
 “Questions I have, but first, I have a request and a bargain.
 The request, a demonstration, here, of your ability to heal.
 My curiosity has been piqued by your descriptions, and I wonder after what new insight I could gain by observing the use of your abilities.”

 Sycamore shook his head.
-“Unless you are able to pull forth a body for me to use my healing on, I’m afraid that’s impossible.
-Were I able, I would slice open my hand and heal it in front of you, if only to boast on my ability.
+“Unless you are able to bring out a body for me to use my healing on, I’m afraid that’s impossible.
+If I could, I would slice open my hand and heal it in front of you.
 But I can do no such thing, as healing yourself is far beyond taboo.
 It is life threatening.”

 “Fascinating, that,” The Magus said, “I still would like a demonstration, but that answer alone raises many new paths of thought.”
 He drifted into muttering in that foreign language, what Sycamore assumed to be the language of the Westfolk kingdoms.